echoaj/Path_finding/README.md

 # Path_finding
-A graphical program that demonstrates how DFS and BFS works by using a path finding maze.
+A graphical program that demonstrates how DFS and BFS works by solving a maze.